 Water in a hot cooking compartment may create hot steam.
-Never pour water into the hot cooking compartment.
+Never pour water into the cooking compartment when the cooking compartment is hot.

 ⚠ Warning - Risk of injury!

 - Scratched glass in the appliance door may develop into a crack.
 Do not use a glass scraper, sharp or abrasive cleaning aids or detergents. - The hinges on the appliance door move when opening and closing the door, and you may be trapped.
 Keep your hands away from the hinges.